Hong Kong to sentence dozens of democracy campaigners

 They hadn’t discussed the potential sentence much because “it’s an unprecedented case”, she said.

-“A long time ago, he said if the sentence is up to 10 years or 20 years, I should not wait for his release.
-But I think we don’t have to decide now as life itself is fluid,” Wong told AFP.
+“A long time ago, he said if the sentence is up to 10 years or 20 years, I should not wait for his release,” Wong told AFP.

 “The (sentencing) day may be a significant milestone for the outside world but for me… I will just have to carry on with my normal life, visiting him and handling his matters.”